 Here are some notable benefits and uses of MICR code in cheques:

-Quick scanning and processing of cheques are allowed through a MICR code, enhancing the overall processing speed with minimal human errors.
+Quick scanning and processing of cheques are enabled by MICR codes, enhancing overall processing speed with minimal human error.

 MICR codes are printed by magnetic ink on cheques.
-Each branch of the bank is assigned with a separate code.
-Thus, it makes a cheque highly secure, thereby leaving fewer scope of fraudulent acts.
+Each branch of the bank is assigned a separate code.

 It automates the cheque verification process, eliminating the need for manual verification.
 This minimises human errors and ensures that details are recorded accurately.

 The entire banking industry has adopted the MICR, a standardised technology.
-It aims to achieve uniformity in across various banks and financial institutions allowing different entities to process cheques in a seamless manner.
+It aims to achieve uniformity across banks and financial institutions, enabling different entities to process cheques seamlessly.

 The MICR code on a cheque is a 9-digit number printed on cheque leaves that facilitates the quick validation and processing of cheques.
 It is one of the most vital cheque validation technologies standardised across the industry and minimises human errors.